 Love Rising — May 8, 2020

 Derived from a range of outstanding choral music, my themed Playlists are designed to be like concerts, of about an hour in length.
-The music of this fourth Playlist in my series depicts the serenity and beauty of nature.
+This fifth Playlist in my series is all about love and its many expressions.
 If music be the food of love, play on.

 Listen on YouTube:

 Click the links for information on the pieces and texts/translations.

 Performed by Monteverdi Choir and English Baroque Soloists, conducted by John Eliot Gardiner